bradleymackey/turbo-boost-disable/README.md

 # turbo-boost-disable

+This tool is **only a shell wrapper** around [Turbo Boost Switcher (TBS)](https://github.com/rugarciap/Turbo-Boost-Switcher).
+You're probably better off using that, to be honest.

 ## Why?
 My 2018 MacBook Pro runs hot most of the time.
 It's well known that integrated circuits last longer if they are not stressed out as much during their life.